 Q: What happens to the information I filled out in the application or on the survey?
 How can I find out about this research?

 A: The research team at Through the Looking Glass will summarize the findings from their study surveys in a report and at least one article.
 No scholarship applicant’s name or other identifying information will ever be included in these research publications.
 This is an eight year project, so the report and the articles won’t be completed until 2016 or later.
 However, we will let people know how they can get a copy of the report or article on our website.

 Q: When will I find out whether or not I won a scholarship?

 A: We will announce the winners in September or October 2016.
 The winners will be contacted directly, and the results announced on our website.

 Please do not have your parent or teacher contact us to ask about the status of your application.
 We will email you directly when we receive your completed application.
 If you have any questions, either see our website information or contact us yourself.

 Q: Will scholarships be offered again in future years?

-A: Through the Looking Glass has received a federal grant from the National Institute on Disability Research and Rehabilitation, U.S. Department of Education to provide 15 scholarships a year through 2016.
+A: Through the Looking Glass has received a federal grant from the National Institute on Disability, Independent Living and Rehabilitation Research, U.S. Department of Health and Human Services to provide 15 scholarships a year through 2016.
 We may be able to offer additional scholarships if we receive additional donations.
 We encourage anyone who wants to contribute to this scholarship program to make a donation.
 Individual donors can make a difference whether or not we can offer more scholarships.
 Please see our Donations page for more information.